murer/qunit-page/README.md

 ### Bad Things

+We've decided to remove it for easier experience.
+So we no longer wait for a global javascript variable called 'ready'.

-Same origin policy applies.
-You need to put test.html at the same domain of the page you want to test.
+-Same origin policy applies.
+You need to put test.html at the same domain of the page you want to test.-

-When you 'open' any page, we always wait for global 'javascript valid ready' to continue.
-It means you need to do something like that in the page which you want to test:
+-When you 'open' any page, we always wait for global 'javascript valid ready' to continue.- -It means you need to do something like that in the page which you want to test:-

-    $(window).ready(function() {
+    -$(window).ready(function() {-
-    	ready = true
+    	-ready = true-
-    });
+    -});-

 ## Live Sample